Our Content Policy

 As part of the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license all developmenteducation.ie text-based blogs, fact-checking reports, factsheets and guides can be republished in full for free.

-Credit – We would appreciate that you credit “developmenteducation.ie” in the by-line and include the following sentence at the end of the article, with a link back to the original page:
+Credit – We would request that you credit “developmenteducation.ie” in the by-line and include the following sentence at the end of the article, with a link back to the original page:

 “This blog/feature/report was written by developmenteducation.ie, an online hub for teaching and learning about inequality and the injustices of the world today.”

-Save hyperlinks – if you mention our blogs, fact-checks, guides etc. in your stories, link to them as well.
-This gives your readers the opportunity to examine the data for themselves
+Save hyperlinks and make available – if you mention our blogs, fact-checks, guides etc. in your stories, presentations etc., link to them as well.
+This gives your readers the opportunity to examine the data for themselves.

 Send us a link – We love seeing where our work ends up so send us a link if you republish our articles, materials, guides, reports or cite our research.
 We use this information to track the impact of the work we do.